Malga-Vision/VisionTool/README.md

 However, if you are using Ubuntu, you may experience problems in the wxPython package installation.
 There are two possible fix:

-- you can install the library Wx prior to VisionTool, following the instructions in https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html.
-- if you are using anaconda, create a virtual environment:
+- use anaconda.
+First, create a virtual environment:

 ```
     conda create -n VisionTool python=3.7.0